 Our site search function is powered by Google’s Custom Search Engine.
 Google may serve you personalized third party ads, based on data that Google holds, on the search results page when you use this service.
 We are not party to any information used in this process and we do not benefit financially or otherwise from this activity, save that Google provides our site search function.

-We collect, store on an on-going basis and process this information on the basis of the legitimate interest of providing you with a commercially viable online information service.
+We collect, store on an on-going basis and process this information on the basis of the legitimate interest of providing you with a fully-featured and commercially viable online information service.

 These services all run automatically in the background when you visit NFCW.
 You can therefore only avoid sharing this data by ceasing to visit our site.

 Subscribers to the NFCW email newsletter service

 When you subscribe to the NFCW email newsletter service, your email address and your subscription preferences are collected on the basis of your consent.

 It is then stored on an on-going basis, along with a registration source code, and processed based on a combination of consent and legitimate interest.